Pastramicity/box/note/Computing.md

 O(logN)

 start in the middle if it is less/greater, cut away the unimportant section (half) and repeat until one left, check and return if found

+### Recursion

+Calling a function within itself.

+Finding a smaller version of the problem over and over again until the problem can get no smaller/you find a special case.

+Recursive calls must move towards a solution
+Their must be a case that does not run a recursive call

+Often times recursive methods need extra parameters that the user shouldn't have to fill in, so we make a *Driver Method* which passes in the correct starting parameters and streamlines use for users.
+The Driver Method should not be recursive.
+Driver Methods can also allow for error checking that isn't recursive.